xukgo/xmlDeserializer/README.md

 	Support for deep recursive deserialization.

 Deserializer an XML document
 The following example deserializer an XML document to an object with interfaces.

+	//code here
 	type RootModel struct {
 		XMLName xml.Name `xml:"Root"`